igniteram/protractor-cucumber-typescript/README.md

 ###Features
 * No typings.json or typings folder, they have been replaced by better **'@types'** modules in package.json
 * ts-node(typescript execution environment for node) in cucumberOpts.
-* All scripts written with Typescript2.0
+* All scripts written with > Typescript2.0
 * Neat folder structures with transpiled js files in separate output folder.
 * Page Object design pattern implementation
-* DirectConnect capability for Chrome & Firefox(works best with 47.0.1) browsers
 * Extensive hooks implemented for BeforeFeature, AfterScenarios etc.
 * Screenshots on failure feature scenarios